wearewebera/image-devops-tools/README.md

 Repository used to maintain container image with collection of scripts and tools useful to Devs and Ops.
 Besides the installation it also configures the `.bashrc` file with a helper script which loads all the autocomplete for the installed tools.
+To use this image:

-This script is kinda of idempotent, you can run it multiple times and it will only update the binaries and packages, except for gcloud and AWS CLI, because they have their own update processes.
+    docker run --rm -it webera/devops-tools

 ## What about this container?
   - Kubectl